ReyanshS11/MiniTorch/README.md

 ![Comparison Graph](benchmark\training_time_comparison_MiniTorch_PyTorch.png)

-**All tests were run on the default benchmark found in ./benchmark
+**All tests were ran on the default benchmark found in ./benchmark

 ---